Explore our range of 100% online postgraduate courses in Technology and Artificial Intelligence (AI).

 Yes, as organisations increasingly rely on technology, there is a growing demand for professionals who can bridge the gap between technical teams and business objectives.
 Technology managers are essential for leading digital transformation and ensuring that technological innovations align with organisational goals.

-Yes!
-Tech is one of Australia’s fastest-growing sectors, with over 1.2 million tech workers projected by 2030.
-Demand spans cybersecurity, data, cloud, and digital leadership roles.
+Yes.
+Tech is one of Australia’s fastest-growing sectors, with more than 1.2 million tech workers projected by 2030.
+Growth is strong across AI, cybersecurity, cloud, data and digital leadership roles.

 Source: Tech Council of Australia, 2024